Landixbtw/weather_cli/README.md

 ## 🚀 Getting Started
 ###  Building the binary
 As long as you have followed all the steps above.
-Building should be as easy as.
+**For Linux** systems building should be as easy as.
 ```bash
 meson setup builddir